 Step 5 - Gain Initial Buy-in and Approval

-Use this time to present your findings from the above steps and ensure you have buy-in to continue or if you need to shut down the process.
+Use this time to present your findings from the above steps and ensure you have buy-in from your HR leaders to continue or if you need to shut down the process.
 If you have verbal approval, keep going!

 - Case Studies: Present case studies of similar organizations that successfully implemented HR software, showing tangible benefits.

-- Cost-Benefit Analysis: Show a detailed cost-benefit analysis highlighting the financial savings and efficiency gains from the software.
+- Cost-Benefit Analysis: Show a detailed cost-benefit analysis highlighting the HR software costs vs the cost savings and improved efficiency you'd expect to gain from the new HR technology.

-- Demonstrations: Arrange a demo of the HR software to showcase its capabilities and user-friendliness.
+- Demonstrations: Arrange a demo of the HR software to showcase its capabilities and user-friendliness and how it compares to your current system.

-- Productivity Statistics: Show statistics on improved productivity and time-saving from companies using HR software.
+- Productivity Statistics: Show statistics on improved productivity and time-saving from companies using similar HR software.

 Step 6 - Gather Requirements